alexarchambault/argonaut-shapeless/doc/README.md

 assert("""{"i": 4, "s": "Bcd"}""".decodeOption[CC] == None // fails as the provided `i` doesn't meet the predicate ``GreaterThan[W.`5`.T]``)
 ```

+## See also

+- [spray-json-shapeless](https://github.com/fommil/spray-json-shapeless/) features automatic codec derivation with shapeless for spray-json
+- [circe](https://github.com/travisbrown/circe) features its own automatic codec derivation with shapeless

 ## License

 Released under the BSD license.
 See LICENSE file for more details.